Have the best Denver defense attorneys fighting for you

 Having a criminal defense lawyer on board at the very beginning can expedite the entire legal process and reduce defense representation costs.
 Waiting too long to hire a defense attorney can impact your ability to challenge evidence, request a preliminary hearing, and mitigate your criminal exposure.
 You need an experienced defense attorney who will safeguard your constitutional rights.

 No matter if you are at fault or not, confronting criminal charges that have been brought against you is a long and emotional ordeal.
 Even though hiring a public defender might be cheaper and seem more convenient, it may end up costing you your freedom and time.
 It is priceless knowing that you have the best defense lawyers and aggressive criminal defense representation in Denver Metro area fighting tooth and nail to secure your freedom and protect your rights.

 Not every defendant facing criminal charges proceed to trial or enter a plea.
 Many cases get dismissed by the court or the prosecutor.
 Our experienced trial lawyers in Denver challenge the evidence and review investigations with a critical eye.
 Our criminal law experience and credibility with the Courts and District Attorneys can result is an outright dismissal.
 Some grounds for dismissal include the following:

 No probable cause for arrest

 For a person to be arrested, police must have probable cause to believe that the person has violated the law.
 A police officer cannot just arrest someone based on a gut feeling.
-They must have credible evidence to support an arrest. decide to accuse a person of robbing the liquor store down the street.
-A police officer must possess a reasonable belief based on objective factual circumstances that a crime has been committed.
+They must have credible evidence to support an arrest and decide to accuse a person of robbing the liquor store down the street.
+A police officer must possess a reasonable belief based on objective factual circumstances that a criminal offense has been committed.